streamobs.surveys module#

 Whether to print progress messages.
 Default is True.

-Additional keyword arguments override config values
+Any other keyword arguments override config values.

 Returns: